-Real Property Appraisals: A Primer
+Home Appraisals: A Primer

-So, who makes sure the value of the property is in line with the purchase price?
-In comes the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who makes sure the real estate is worth the purchase price?
+This is where the appraiser comes in.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from All City Appraisal will ensure, you as an interested party, are informed.

-Back at the office, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.
+Back at the office, an appraiser uses two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

 In the case of income producing properties - rental houses for example - we may use an additional way of valuing a property.
 In this case, the amount of revenue the real estate yields is taken into consideration along with income produced by neighboring properties to derive the current value.

 Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
 Note: While this amount is probably the best indication of what a property is worth, it may not be the final sales price.
 It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
 But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
 The bottom line is, an appraiser from All City Appraisal will help you attain the most accurate property value, so you can make profitable real estate decisions.